nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 Note: the Java threads are basically a thin layer on top of the OS Threads, so creating a Java thread creates an underlying OS thread under the hood.

 # Non blocking IO
-Typically a thread waits when an IO operation takes place within a thread, which is a performance blocker
+Typically, a thread waits when an IO operation takes place within a thread, which is a performance blocker

 Blocking IO
 - blocking I/O, also known as synchronous I/O